MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-As ARKit uses gravity to determine the world's up direction, any initial rotation in the world configuration about the z axis does not influence the world coordinate frame definition.
+As ARKit uses gravity to determine the world's up direction, any initial rotation in the world configuration about the z-axis does not influence the world coordinate frame definition.
-That is, if the phone were in standard portrait mode at reset time, it would be rotated about the z axis from the start.
+That is, if the phone were in standard portrait mode at reset time, it would be rotated about the z-axis from the start.
 The right-hand grip rule tells us, that it would be rotated in positive direction by 270 degrees when started up in standard portrait mode.

-## 2b: Understanding camera translation & specifiying cam-to-world translation
+## 2b: Understanding camera translation & specifying cam-to-world translation
 Imagine physically mounting a plastic coordinate frame to the iPhone in this world-aligned state.
 Now, as we translate the camera through space and rotate it, the plastic coordinate frame also moves in lock-step.
 The iPhone's visual-inertial odometry updates the camera translation and rotation frame by frame accordingly.